|

 specialties is simple- sample the local pastries, sweets and drinks!

-The traditional desserts and pastries are dominated
+The traditional desserts and pastries are

-subtle and often unusual jams and jellies [confitures].
+excellent, subtle and often unusual jams and jellies [confitures].

 Vimoutiers has a selection of excellent bakeries.
 We'd recommend